microsoft/Kusto-Query-Language/doc/minif-aggfunction.md

 ---
 title: minif() (aggregation function) - Azure Data Explorer
-description: This article describes minif() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the minif() function to return the minimum value of an expression where the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/16/2022
 ---
 # minif() (aggregation function)

-Returns the minimum value across the group for which *Predicate* evaluates to `true`.
+Returns the minimum of *Expr* in records for which *Predicate* evaluates to `true`.

 * Can be used only in context of aggregation inside [summarize](summarizeoperator.md)